Charles II de Croÿ: Career

+Personal life

-He married in 1541 Louise of Lorraine (1521–1542), daughter of Claude, Duke of Guise and Antoinette de Bourbon.
-After the early death of Louise, he married Antoinette of Burgundy (1529–1588) in 1549.
+In 1541, Charles married Louise of Lorraine (1521–1542), daughter of Claude, Duke of Guise and Antoinette de Bourbon.
+After Louise's death the following year, he married Antoinette of Burgundy (1529–1588) in 1549.
 Antoinette was the sister of Maximilian II of Burgundy, who was married to Charles' sister, Louise de Croÿ (1524–1585).

 Charles de Croÿ was murdered in 1551 in Quiévrain.
 Because he had no children, all his titles and possessions went to his younger brother Philippe III de Croÿ.
-His widow later married Jacques d’Anneux, Seigneur d‘Aubencourt.
+His widow later married Jacques d’Anneux, Seigneur d'Aubencourt.
+His brother was succeeded by his son, Charles III de Croÿ (who like Charles II, died childless).